GIT_FEED

 What it does

-The Linux kernel is the foundational software layer that sits between your hardware and everything else running on a computer — it controls memory, processors, storage, and networking so that applications can run reliably.
-It powers the vast majority of the world's servers, Android phones, and cloud infrastructure, making it one of the most widely deployed pieces of software in existence.
+The Linux kernel is the foundational software layer that sits between a computer's hardware and everything else running on it — think of it as the invisible traffic controller that lets apps, servers, and devices actually function.
+It powers the vast majority of the world's servers, Android phones, and cloud infrastructure, making it arguably the most widely deployed piece of software in history.

 Why it matters